How To Order Wine Like A Pro

 The fundamental question most newbies have is whether we should order wine by the glass or as a full bottle.

 If you’ve already sized up the wine list but are still clueless on what to order, be ready to ask for help.
-Most fine dining establishments have a sommelier who is paid a lot of money to help you make the right choice.
+Most fine dining establishments have a sommelier who is just waiting to help you make the right choice.

 Sommeliers (pronounced soh-mel-yays) are your best friend.